futuredapp/Engineering-Handbook/docs/teams/ios/ios_builds.md

         ```bash
         bundle exec fastlane provisioning
         ```
-        you will be asked to provide *match password*, please use `Fastlane Match password` entry from Futured's Bitwarden
+        you may be asked to provide *match password*, please use `Fastlane Match password` entry from Futured's Bitwarden

 3. Build using Xcode, select your device in run destinations